 With over 10 years of experience, I've learned a lot.
 I've also learned how to take that experience, and apply it to your project.

 I'm a 31 year old graphic designer, web designer and web developer.
 I grew up in the Tampa Bay area of Florida, but am currently living in New England.
 I have over 10 years of experience in the industry, having worn many hats.
 I'm currently working independently, creating high quality experiences in web, video and print.
 I enjoy challenges that force me to find innovative solutions, and opportunities to flex my creative muscles.
-As I always say "where there's a void, there is space to create".
+My personal mantra is "where there's a void, there is space to create".

 When I'm not working, I enjoy playing guitar, which I've done for nearly 20 years.
 More recently, I've become very interested in wood-crafting, and have been carving and crafting in my spare-time as well.
 I enjoy a good steak, beer or scotch, and enjoy a wide range of music, film, and literature.
 I also have an extensive knowledge of art history, philosophy, theology and a novice interest in physics..